Scientists confirm Voyager 1 probe is in interstellar space

 By Irene Klotz

-CAPE CANAVERAL, Florida Scientists have been debating for more than a year whether NASA's 36-year-old Voyager 1 spacecraft has left the solar system and become the first human-made object to reach interstellar space.
+CAPE CANAVERAL, Fla., Sept 12 Scientists have been debating for more than a year as to whether NASA's 36-year-old Voyager 1 spacecraft has left the solar system and become the first human-made object to reach interstellar space.

 "We made it," lead Voyager scientist Edward Stone, from the California Institute of Technology, told reporters on Thursday.